 As a single mom moving further out west for work, I clung more and more to the food I remembered at home.
 It was a way to connect in spite of the distance, and to teach my son about his roots even though we had replanted ourselves a thousand miles away.
 I know, I know.
 Nostalgia is trite.
 But for us, it was a lifeline.

-Over the years as I accumulated precious family recipes and added new ones, I needed a place to curate the collection.
+Over the years, I accumulated precious family recipes and added new ones.
+Ultimately, I needed a place to curate the collection.
 I imagined that one day my own little foodie, grown up and far away from home, could pull out the recipe for his favorite dish, Bucatini and Meatballs, and feel a bit closer.

 And just like my family’s food was always intended, I also wanted to share this collection with others- friends, strangers, and everyone in between.
+And so, Salty Tooth was born.
 Anyone who craves a little comfort can find it here.

 Whether it harkens back to my Louisiana roots, my formative years in Texas, my current digs in Arizona, or my travels both near and far, savory food takes me to warm and wonderful places without ever having to pack a bag.